maxterjy/android-home-test/README.md

 I have built an Android application, that:
 * Fetch and display json data on the [link](https://raw.githubusercontent.com/tikivn/android-home-test/v2/keywords.json) that you give.
-* Home screen can update together with the changes of below data:
+* Home screen can update together the changes of below data:
 * * https://raw.githubusercontent.com/tikivn/android-home-test/v2/keywords.json
 * * https://github.com/maxterjy/android-home-test/tree/master/online-data
 * In hotkey features, if the keyword is more than one word, then display in two lines.
 These two lines should have minimum difference in length.
 * Besides, I research TIKI application and modify my UI as the design of TIKI.
 That really help my application have a better look.
-* During doing the exam, I have used some icons of TIKI.
-So sorry, because I used without asking you.

 You can find the apk at [here](https://github.com/maxterjy/android-home-test/blob/master/apk/HomeTest_v1.apk).
-There are still errors and need-to-improve points int my application.
+There are still errors and need-to-improve points in my application.
 But I hope the company will like it.

 ## Development